Skip to main content

 Major topics include: developing business relationships through customer focus, quality, technology, and ethical behavior; creating value through customer satisfaction and quality; the marketing environment, ethics, and social responsibility; global dimensions of marketing; marketing planning and forecasting; developing a marketing plan; marketing research and decision support systems; market segmentation, targeting, and positioning; consumer behavior; product strategy and relationship marketing; distribution channels, marketing communication, marketing of services advertising, sales promotion and public relations, pricing.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Introduction to Marketing (6/10) (12/15 revalidation).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Introduction to Marketing, Business, Communications, or Media Arts (6/10) (12/15 revalidation) (10/21 revalidation).
 NOTE: The educational approach in this course is based on the principles of accelerated learning and adult learning theory.
 Based on this, and due to the limited class size and the low student/teacher ratio, learning outcomes are achieved and content is covered in the allotted hours.
+(Please note the subject matter areas listed in the exhibit were expanded in October 2021).